gomorpheus/morpheus-docs/release_notes/current.rst

          - Improvements made to smooth the process of creating Tier-0 routers for NSX-T :superscript:`5.2.14`
          - Setting NSX-T distributed firewall rules by IP address now works correctly :superscript:`5.2.14`
 :OpenStack: - Project and Cloud visibility is now aligned for Project-scoped OpenStack Clouds to prevent confusion in certain cases
-:Oracle Cloud: - Fixed an issue that caused the "Install Agent?" option to become unchecked at times on Virtual Images added for Oracle Cloud
 :Plans & Pricing: - Fixed an issue that caused pricing information not to appear in Service Catalog when a Price Set was scoped to a specific Resource Pool
 :Security: - MySQL usernames and passwords are no longer exposed in the History output when provisioning MySQL Instances or Apps
 :Terraform: - Fixed an issue that could cause Terraform Plan to run a different version of Terraform than that which is specified in the Blueprint